jackjakarta/ElonGPT-Discord-Bot/README.md

 ?image 'description' - Generate an image based on a description.

 ?price 'symbol' - Get the price and market cap of a cryptocurrency.

+?joke - Get a Chuck Norris joke using the free api.

 ?poll 'question'/'option1'/'option2'/... - Create a poll with options.